R-A-I-S-E/paul-chat/README.md

-the app is organised with the homepage in `./pages/index.vue` the api calls are made on the server in `./server/api/database.ts` and `./server/api/chat-with-functions.ts`
+the app is organised with the homepage in `./pages/index.vue` the api calls are made on the server in `./server/api/database.ts` and `./server/api/chat-with-functions.ts` ChatHistory, Header, the left Drawer and Logo have their own components in `./components/`

 ## TODO: